Updated: 7 days ago

 Attention is placed on what is occurring, in the immediate experience – moment to moment.

 We need not display our believed progress or prowess.
-This seeks only to bolster the ego.
+This only bolsters the ego, and creates more unnecessary distractions.
 Remaining silently vigilant, humble and modest is the key.
 Unbending Intent

 “Impeccability begins with a single act that has to be deliberate, precise and sustained.
 If that act is repeated long enough, one acquires a sense of unbending intent which can be applied to anything else.
 If that is accomplished the road is clear.
 One thing will lead to another until the warrior realizes his/her full potential.” - The Fire From Within